applidget/ios-p2p-sync/README.txt

 - Becauses an Objective-C categorie is used, the -all_load flag is needed (also in the "Other linker flags")
 - add Security and CFNetwork framework

+#warning: sessionId can't be longer than 15 char sor for client must be 12 + _ maximum (otherwise crash !!) => check it with an assertion

 TODO (developper)
 - manage errors (with NSError, error domain name ...)
 - advertise client when the set map change (new device, device disappear ...)